gahlberg/ansible-demo/README.md

 WISTAR:
 ![screenshot](docs/screenshots/wistar-underlay.png "Wistar")

-This is a set of Ansible Playbooks that will generate two configuration files for each node that uses Jinja2 Templates to build the following configuration files:
+This is a set of Ansible Playbooks that will generate two configuration files for each node that use Jinja2 Templates to build the following configuration files:

 	1. A System and Common Configuration ( junos-system role )